 Available help on a "case by case basis" for clients with a cancer diagnosis.
 Call to access financial and transportation assistance.
-Discount rates offered for some hotels near major hospitals.
-Call at least two weeks in advance.
+Assistance in finding lodging for treatment travel available.
+Cancer information and education specialists.
+American Cancer Society can take calls 24/7.